edcarp/python-novice-esces/_episodes/07-cond.md

 - "`True` and `False` represent truth values."
 ---

-In our last lesson, we discovered something suspicious was going on in our inflammation data by drawing some plots.
+In our previous lessons, we examined the seasonal behaviour of sea waves.
+How can we use this data to make practical decisions?

-How can we use Python to automatically recognize the different features we saw, and take a different action for each?
+How can we use Python to identify thresholds, and take a different action for each?
 In this lesson, we'll learn how to write code that runs only when certain conditions are true.

+**FAO CHRIS**  the example I gave wass for ship operations e.g. with wave heights below 1.8 m you cen send out a crew transport vessel Above 3.5 m you cannot operatre survey / support ships - so nothing can go out.
+Suggest you use these in the example course 07

 ## Conditionals